 Keep it Calm, Keep it Kind, Keep it Moving

-It’s (still) Mental Health Awareness Month and author/publisher, Kay Hutchison can’t think of a more important time to be kind to yourself.
+Mental Health Awareness Month should be every month and author/publisher, Kay Hutchison can’t think of a more important time in our lives than NOW to be kind to yourself.

 So what can you do to shore up your mental health?
 Well perhaps one of the practical things we can all do is to at least take responsibility for ourselves and our well-being.
 If you’re not feeling good, let someone know about it.
 Don’t suffer in silence.
 And in taking responsibility for ourselves, we will not only be helping keep ourselves safe but we will be more able to help others if they are going through difficult times.

 Here are a few positive ways to be kind to yourself and stay well.

 Keep everything slow and gentle: It’s amazing how quickly this change of gear will change your mood.
 Eating and drinking mindfully – whatever you eat, whatever you drink (and you know the best is water with some drops of lemon juice, and healthy fruit and vegetables) try to slow it all down.
 Savor the whole experience, the look of the food on the plate or pouring the liquid into your glass.
 Note the smell, the taste, the feeling as you begin to chew the food or swirl the beverage around in your mouth.
 Eat or drink small amounts at a time so that you can enjoy the whole process and really appreciate what you are consuming.